aws-ia/terraform-aws-transfer-family/examples/sftp-internet-facing-vpc-endpoint-service-managed-S3/README.md

 <!-- BEGIN_TF_DOCS -->
-# AWS Transfer Family: SFTP Server with Internet Facing Internet Facing VPC Endpoint with Service Managed Users
+# AWS Transfer Family: SFTP Server with Internet Facing VPC Endpoint with Service Managed Users

 This example demonstrates an AWS Transfer Family SFTP server deployment with a VPC endpoint with service managed users, and S3 storage integration.